-Pollen season can start from any time in March and carry on until mid-September.
-It peaks in the summer months, making avoiding floating pollen particles tricky if we want to make the most of the sunshine.
+Pollen season starts any time from March and carries on until mid-September, so we're in it for the long haul now.
+It does peak in the summer months though, making avoiding floating pollen particles tricky for those who want to make the most of the warmer weather and sunshine.

 1. Include probiotic foods

-Interest in gut health has experienced a surge of popularity in the last few years, with probiotics such as kefir, sauerkraut, and kimchi flooding the market.
-But as well as being good for our digestion, studies from the University of Florida (opens in new tab) also show that probiotic products that contain lactobacilli and bifidobacteria, can help fight off allergy-induced symptoms.
-Scientists have concurred that as probiotics increase regulatory T cells in our body (cells that help to regulate our immune system), our body is much more equipped to fight off pollen invaders.
+Interest in gut health has experienced a surge of popularity in the last few years, with probiotics such as kefir, sauerkraut, and kimchi at the top of everyone's shopping list.
+But as well as being good for our digestion, studies from the University of Florida show that probiotic products that contain lactobacilli and bifidobacteria can help fight off allergy symptoms.
+Scientists agree that as probiotics increase regulatory T cells in our body (cells that help to regulate our immune system), our body is much more equipped to fight off pollen invaders.

-"Probiotics can help by supporting friendly bacteria," adds Cullen.
+"Probiotics can help by supporting friendly bacteria," says Alison Cullen, a nutritional practitioner and gut health specialist.
 "But be careful if you're already suffering from high histamine levels.
 Check yours with a doctor before eating lots of fermented foods or taking probiotics."

 Eating gut-friendly products such as sauerkraut and kimchi ahead of allergy season can help you to combat hay fever.
 But there are some exceptions.
-Despite its benefits, you should steer clear of dairy products—and that includes gut-friendly kefir.
-Dairy can contribute to excess mucus, our expert says, which will aggravate stuffy noses further.
+Despite its benefits, you should steer clear of dairy products - and that includes gut-friendly kefir.
+Dairy can contribute to excess mucus, the expert says, which will aggravate stuffy noses further.

 2. Stock up on vitamin C